ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
-    whether when combining costmaps to use the maximum cost or override.
+    Whether to use the maximum cost when combining multiple costmap layers.
+    If true, the highest cost is preserved, ensuring obstacles are not overwritten.
+    If false, newer layers may override previous cost values.

 :plugins: